metagenomics/metagenomics-tk/docs/tutorials/tutorial1/classification.md

     ---8<--- "default/tutorials/tutorial1/fullpipeline_classification.yml"
     ```

-You may have noticed that the classification was quite fast.
+The classification took some time, most of it is due to a mash database, that needs to be built before the actual classification.
+After that, the classification itself was quite fast.
 The fast execution can be explained by the fast identification of a genome, and thus a taxonomic label, in the GTDB via Mash and ANI.
 Classification based on marker genes was almost not necessary.
 In a real metagenome sample, the classification would usually take longer.
 You can read [here](https://ecogenomics.github.io/GTDBTk/commands/classify_wf.html) about the different steps of the GTDB-Tk classification.